atecon/graphite_gretl_connector/README.md

 # graphite_gretl_connector

-This gretl package sends metrics to the Graphite monitoring tool which collects, stores, and displays time-series data in real time.
+This ([gretl](http://gretl.sourceforge.net/)) package sends metrics to the Graphite monitoring tool which collects, stores, and displays time-series data in real time.

-The unix tool 'netcat' is called by gretl -- hence, this package is only working under linux or some other unix system **but not Windows**.
+The unix tool ([netcat](http://netcat.sourceforge.net/)) is called by gretl -- hence, this package is only working under linux or some other unix system **but not Windows**.

 Example: See the sample script "graphite_sample.inp"